 SLAM is an important technology for AR that uses physical data to construct maps through feature points.
 Feature points are detected landmarks of an image that is fed into the SLAM system, which is detected with the help of computer vision.
 This technology allows AR devices to recognize 3D objects.
 SLAM has the ability to build 3D maps along with simultaneously tracking the position of AR devices, allowing them to build augmented environments in real-time.
 Since SLAM is capable of building maps, it has many use cases for AR technology.
 One such use case is in the field of advertising.
 For instance, a computer vision-enabled AR technology named Augmented Reality Digital Placement allows users’ to view web ads without the need for installing any separate application on their smartphones.
 With the help of this technology, companies can show rich media advertisements to web users for providing enhanced engagement.
 QR Codes Scanning

 Computer vision has the ability to scan QR codes and collect information stored in it.
 And, AR can use the information gathered by CV by scanning QR codes to display that information to users.
+Customizable QR codes are placed on almost every physical product of a company to make it easier for businesses to recognize a product.
 QR codes are placed on almost every physical product of a company to make it easier for businesses to recognize a product.
 And hence, QR code applications can be used across all the industries.
 But, by using AR devices to show the product information can be useful for both customers and businesses.
 For instance, a company that makes packed food can enter the entire journey of the packed food like the ingredients, quality of ingredients, how the food was packed, and other information in a QR code and paste the code on the food packet.
 And then, consumers can use AR devices embedded with computer vision to scan the QR code and see the entire journey of the packet.

 There are many ways where AR itself can transform warehouse management, but with the merge of AR and computer vision, warehouse management has become even simpler.
 For instance, manufacturers can scan the QR code of any packet and fetch details of how many exactly similar products are left in the inventory and manage it easily and efficiently.
 Also, they can allow customers to order the product with the help of QR code from an AR application.